swiftwasm/WebAPIKit/README.md

-# DOMKit
+# WebAPIKit

 🚨 Very experimental 🚨

-Type-safe access to DOM APIs from Swift, using [webidl2swift](https://github.com/Apodini/webidl2swift/pull/8) to generate the bindings and [JavaScriptKit](https://github.com/swiftwasm/JavaScriptKit) to enable access to the actual objects.
+Type-safe access to DOM and other Web APIs from Swift, using [webidl2swift](https://github.com/Apodini/webidl2swift/pull/8) to generate the bindings and [JavaScriptKit](https://github.com/swiftwasm/JavaScriptKit) to enable access to the actual objects.